Puckaboo/database-setup/README.md

 ```
 $ docker network inspect bridge
 ```
+Adding a user 'grafanareader' and granting read privileges on the 'public' schema and a table (e.g. challenger):
 ```
  CREATE USER grafanareader WITH PASSWORD 'password';
  GRANT USAGE ON SCHEMA public TO grafanareader;